Ergon-moe/Bitcoin-Static/doc/build-unix.md

 ## Security

-To help make your Bitcoin Cash Node installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Bitcoin Static installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled by passing `-DENABLE_HARDENING=OFF`.